itz-me-zappex/flux/README.md

 - Why is code so complicated?
   - Long story short, try removing at least one line of code (that does not affect output, of course) and see what happens.
 That sounds easy - just apply a CPU-limit to a window when unfocused and remove it when focused, but it is a bit more complicated.
 Just check how much logic is used for that "easy" task.
 - Can I apply FPS-limits instead of CPU-limits?
   - No, at least not directly.
-You can use MangoHud with game, then add commands to 'focus' and 'unfocus' keys to modify 'fps_limit' option in MangoHud config on the fly using 'sed' tool.
+You can use MangoHud with game, then add commands to 'focus' and 'unfocus' keys to modify 'fps_limit' option in MangoHud config on fly using 'sed' tool.
 Since MangoHud reads config on fly, that works like a charm.
 - Gamescope exists, Wayland becomes more popular.
 Are you not late by any chance?
   - Well, not everyone is ready to switch to Wayland, there are a lot of reasons exists.
 Gamescope does not work well on my Nvidia desktop and Intel laptop, and I can bet it does not work well for others either.
 Also, there are a lot of old Nvidia GPUs that do not support Wayland at all because of old drivers, what makes Gamescope completely useless for owners of these GPUs.
 - What about Wayland support?